Biological and Biosimilar Medicinal Products

 The information on all centrally approved biosimilar medicines, including the summary of product characteristics, may be found under the link Human Medicines - Biosimilars.

-The publication of the European Commission entitled What you need to know about biosimilar medicinal products is available here.
+A publication of the European Commission entitled What you need to know about biosimilar medicinal products is available here.